Analysis | How the Trump administration has tried to explain clearing protesters from Lafayette Square

 Barr has said he did not know that Trump would visit the church.

-“No, he didn’t tell me,” Barr said Monday when asked whether he knew about the church visit.
+“No, he didn’t tell me,” Barr said June 8.
 “I found out later that afternoon [on June 1] that he might go outside the White House.”

-After initially saying he did not know about the planned church visit, Defense Secretary Mark T. Esper on Wednesday said he did know about it but did not know about plans to clear out protesters.
+After initially saying he did not know about the planned church visit, Esper on June 3 said he did know about it but did not know about plans to clear protesters.

+In a letter sent to Congress on June 10, Esper and Milley said they did not know about Trump’s planned church photo.

+“We participated in the walk with the aim of observing damage in Lafayette Square and at St. John’s Church, and meeting with and thanking the National Guard members who were on duty,” they said.

+Vice President Pence told CBS News Radio on June 12 that he was “encouraged to stay at the White House [rather than visit the church] out of an abundance of caution.”

-Trump said he did not know protesters were outside when he decided to visit the church.
+Trump has said he did not know protesters were outside when he decided to visit the church.

 “Now when I said, go to the church, I didn’t know, protesters or not.
-Nobody tells me that,” Trump said Wednesday.
-“They say, ‘Yes, sir.
+Nobody tells me that,” Trump said June 3.
+“They say: ‘Yes, sir.
 We’ll go to the church.’
 So we walked over to the church.”

-But just days earlier, Trump had been rushed to a secure bunker due to protests outside the White House.
+But just days earlier, Trump had been rushed to a secure bunker because of protests outside the White House.